ameerhamza1755/OOP-Project-Java-/README.md

 # OOP-Project-Java-
-Here is the code of my First OOP project in Java
+Here is the file of my end semester project of OOP.
+This project is buildin java and uses the conecpt of OOP.
+This project is about the meal ordering system of a resturent.